andremmfaria/rexis/README.md

 ## 🧪 Usage

-REXIS uses Docker primarily for the database.
+REXIS uses Docker for the database.
 Run the app locally (via PDM) and connect to Postgres running in Docker.

 Services: